jupiterLabsDevelopment/conduit/README.md

 ## Description

-Conduit is a self-hosted control plane for Minecraft servers.
+Conduit is a self-hosted control panel for Minecraft servers.
 It bridges the Minecraft Management API to a secure REST/WebSocket API, provides a modern admin UI, and records every action for audit.
 Owners and moderators can operate servers remotely without exposing management secrets or sacrificing visibility.

 **Built for** server admins who need a lightweight but secure way to manage remote Minecraft instances. **Key features include:**